Doorda/Getting-Started/terms/README.md

 ## Table Types

 Dependent on the source some of our datasets will have two variants. **Snapshot**, most recent view of the data, and **Ledger** list of transactions up to the snapshot view.
-Snapshots are best used to view 'Current' status and Ledgers are best used to create historical views.
+Snapshots are best used to view `Current` status and Ledgers are best used to track historical changes.

 Currently only our DoordaBiz product has a Ledger offering.